Certora/Documentation/docs/user-guide/multicontract/index.md

 The `DISPATCHER` summary resolves calls by assuming that the receiver address is one of the contracts in the scene that implements the called method.
-It will try every option, and if any of them can cause a counterexample, it will report a counterexample.
+It will try every option, and if any of them can cause a violation, it will report a counterexample.

 ```{warning}